-In 2012, the Company's Board of Directors adopted and shareholders approved the 2012 Incentive Plan.
+In 2012, the Company's Board of Directors (the "Board") adopted and shareholders approved the 2012 Incentive Plan.
 The 2012 Incentive Plan provided for a maximum of 8,700,000 shares of common stock in the aggregate that could be issued pursuant to options, restricted stock, stock appreciation rights, restricted stock units or other performance award grants.

-In 2019, the Company's Board of Directors adopted and shareholders approved the 2019 Incentive Plan.
-As of December 31, 2021, the 2019 Incentive Plan provided for a maximum of 1,571,972 shares of common stock in the aggregate that may be issued pursuant to grants of options, restricted stock, stock appreciation rights, restricted stock units or other performance award grants.
+In 2019, the Board adopted and shareholders approved the 2019 Incentive Plan.
+In April 2022, the Board adopted, subject to shareholder approval, the first amendment to the 2019 Long-Term Incentive Plan, authorizing an additional 3,725,000 shares of common stock for issuance to employees, directors, contractors or advisors of the Company.
+In June 2022, the Company's shareholders approved such amendment.
+As of December 31, 2022, the 2019 Incentive Plan provided for a maximum of 4,174,443 shares of common stock in the aggregate that may be issued pursuant to grants of options, restricted stock, stock appreciation rights, restricted stock units or other performance award grants.
 The persons eligible to receive awards under the 2019 Incentive Plan include employees, directors, contractors or advisors of the Company.
 The primary purpose of the 2019 Incentive Plan is to attract and retain key employees, directors, contractors or advisors of the Company.
-With the adoption of the 2019 Incentive Plan, the Company does not expect to make any future awards under the 2012 Incentive Plan will remain in place until all awards outstanding under that plan have been settled.
+With the adoption of the 2019 Incentive Plan, the Company does not expect to make any future awards under the 2012 Incentive Plan, but the 2012 Incentive Plan will remain in place until all awards outstanding under that plan have been settled.

-The 2012 Incentive Plan and the 2019 Incentive Plan are administered by the independent members of the Board of Directors, who, upon recommendation of the Strategic Planning and Compensation Committee of the Board of Directors, determine the number of options, restricted shares or other awards to be granted, the effective dates, the terms of the grants and the vesting periods.
+The 2012 Incentive Plan and 2019 Incentive Plan are administered by the independent members of the Board, who, upon recommendation of the Strategic Planning and Compensation Committee of the Board, determine the number of options, restricted shares or other awards to be granted, the effective dates, the terms of the grants and the vesting periods.
 The Company typically uses newly issued shares of common stock to satisfy option exercises or restricted share grants.